WA-LHJ-Analytic-Resources/WA-DOH-CHS-Death-Files-ETL/README.md

 - `clean_time_variables()`: Takes the numerous time variables (ex: time_of_death, time_of_death_hour, time_of_death_minute, time_of_injury, time_of_injury_hour, time_of_injury_minute) whose format and availability can vary year-to-year, and converts the values from character data type to time (lubridate hms) data type.
 - `clean_data_types()`: Uses `schema_data_types.csv` to convert `harmonized_data` variables to their final proper data types. **Note:** This does not apply to `date` and `time` related variables as they are handled previously/exclusively in `clean_date_variables()` and `clean_time_variables()`.
 Includes an audit feature to see original vs converted data types for all variables.
 - `apply_variable_labels()`: This functional is optional to use (as determined by `params$apply_variable_labels` in `0_setup.R`).
 It uses `schema_factors.csv` to apply proper levelling and labels to all factor and ordered (factor) variables indicated in `schema_data_types.csv`.
 It includes an audit feature to see applied levels and labels as well as any potentially unmatched values.

-**investigate_missingness.R**
-- This is an R script - not a custom R function!
-- Once `harmonized_data` is generated after running `1_harmonize_death_files.R`, users can run this script to generate a heat map of variable completeness over time (by file year) to detect and investigate any potential data quality issues.
+- `visualize_completeness()`: Creates an interactive heatmap of variable percent completeness by file year (Note: some file years may use `NA` while others may also have explicit `Unknown` values).

 **crosswalk_review.R**
 - This is an R script - not a custom R function!